 This program is ideal for Humanities or Social Science majors who are interested in learning more about the oceans from a historical perspective.
 We welcome students of all majors to apply.

-Summer Session II - Historic Seaports of Western Europe - is designed for students representing a wide diversity of backgrounds and interests, but especially those who want to understand environmental, political and cultural changes within a historical context.
-Students will begin on board the SSV Corwith Cramer in the ancient city of Cork, a port city that maintains a long history with the sea.
-After a brief shore component in Cork, they will then set sail along the coastal waters of Western Europe, combining several short cruise legs with a single longer passage.
+You will begin the program on board the SSV Corwith Cramer in the ancient city of Cork, Ireland, a port city that maintains a long history with the sea.
+After a brief shore component, you will set sail along the coastal waters of Western Europe, combining several short cruise legs with a single longer passage.
 Port stops in France, Portugal, and Spain will offer first-hand interactions with communities intricately tied to ocean resources and maritime trades both historically and today.
 Each port we visit will be a focal point of regional maritime history, where we will explore social, political, economic, environmental, and cultural changes.

 Summer Session II carries 4 semester hour credits from Boston University for successful completion of the program.